daattali/beautiful-jekyll/.github/issue_template.md

-Thank you for submitting an issue!

-Please only submit bug reports or feature suggestions.
-Please do not submit support requests and general help questions in this forum.
+Please only submit feature suggestions or bug reports if you believe something is broken.
+Please do not submit support requests and general help questions.